zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-configuration-scenarios.md

 ## Understanding scenarios for changing configs
 ### Onboarding a new or existing extension in the portal
 All new extensions should always be added to the portal configuration in disabled mode.
-The following is an example of a pull request for registering a Scheduler extension in the FairFax environment.
+The following is an example of a pull request for registering a ``` Scheduler ``` extension in the FairFax environment.
 [https://msazure.visualstudio.com/One/Azure%20Portal/_git/AzureUX-PortalFx/commit/459608f61d5c36864affafe6eb9d230655f67a29?refName=refs%2Fheads%2Fdev](https://msazure.visualstudio.com/One/Azure%20Portal/_git/AzureUX-PortalFx/commit/459608f61d5c36864affafe6eb9d230655f67a29?refName=refs%2Fheads%2Fdev).

 ### Enabling an extension in the portal

 Your extension can only be enabled in production once all exit criteria have been met.
-Once you have received sign-off from all the stakeholders mentioned in exit criteria, please attach the email with workitem that you will use for sending pull request.
-How to send the pull request is specified in  [portalfx-extensions-pullRequest.md]([portalfx-extensions-pullRequest.md).
+Once you have received sign-off from all the stakeholders that are included in the exit criteria for your extension, please attach the email to the workitem that you will use for sending pull request.
+How to send the pull request is specified in  [portalfx-extensions-pullRequest.md](portalfx-extensions-pullRequest.md).

 Enabling an extension requires two changes:
 1. To enable the extension, just remove the ```disables``` boolean attribute from the config.
 1. Update the enabled extension count in test.

-    An example of a pull request for enabling HDInsight extension in the Mooncake extension is located at [https://msazure.visualstudio.com/One/Azure%20Portal/_git/AzureUX-PortalFx/commit/062ccb2ed5c5a8a086877e2d61dd6009242f17fc?refName=refs%2Fheads%2Fdev](https://msazure.visualstudio.com/One/Azure%20Portal/_git/AzureUX-PortalFx/commit/062ccb2ed5c5a8a086877e2d61dd6009242f17fc?refName=refs%2Fheads%2Fdev).
+    An example of a pull request for enabling ``` HDInsight ``` extension in the Mooncake environment is located at [https://msazure.visualstudio.com/One/Azure%20Portal/_git/AzureUX-PortalFx/commit/062ccb2ed5c5a8a086877e2d61dd6009242f17fc?refName=refs%2Fheads%2Fdev](https://msazure.visualstudio.com/One/Azure%20Portal/_git/AzureUX-PortalFx/commit/062ccb2ed5c5a8a086877e2d61dd6009242f17fc?refName=refs%2Fheads%2Fdev).

-### Moving from DIY deployment to Extension hosting service
+### Moving from DIY deployment to an Extension hosting service
-If your extension is migrating from DIY deployment to hosting service, we recommend using the following path to minimize the probability of regression.
+If your extension is migrating from DIY deployment to a hosting service, we recommend using the following steps  to minimize the probability of regression.

-1. Change the uri format to use hosting service (PROD)
+1. Change the ``` uri ``` format to use a hosting service in the PROD environment

-   An example of a pull request for modifying the uriFormat is located at [https://msazure.visualstudio.com/One/Azure%20Portal/_git/AzureUX-PortalFx/commit/c22b81463cab1d0c6b2c1abc803bc25fb2836aad?refName=refs%2Fheads%2Fdev](https://msazure.visualstudio.com/One/Azure%20Portal/_git/AzureUX-PortalFx/commit/c22b81463cab1d0c6b2c1abc803bc25fb2836aad?refName=refs%2Fheads%2Fdev)
+   An example of a pull request for modifying the ``` uriFormat ``` parameter is located at [https://msazure.visualstudio.com/One/Azure%20Portal/_git/AzureUX-PortalFx/commit/c22b81463cab1d0c6b2c1abc803bc25fb2836aad?refName=refs%2Fheads%2Fdev](https://msazure.visualstudio.com/One/Azure%20Portal/_git/AzureUX-PortalFx/commit/c22b81463cab1d0c6b2c1abc803bc25fb2836aad?refName=refs%2Fheads%2Fdev)

 1. Flight changes in MPAC

-    An example of a pull request for flighting extension in MPAC is located at [https://msazure.visualstudio.com/One/Azure%20Portal/_git/AzureUX-PortalFx/commit/be95cabcf7098c45927e3bb7aff9b5e0f65de341?refName=refs%2Fheads%2Fdev]([https://msazure.visualstudio.com/One/Azure%20Portal/_git/AzureUX-PortalFx/commit/be95cabcf7098c45927e3bb7aff9b5e0f65de341?refName=refs%2Fheads%2Fdev])
+    An example of a pull request for a flighting extension in MPAC is located at [https://msazure.visualstudio.com/One/Azure%20Portal/_git/AzureUX-PortalFx/commit/be95cabcf7098c45927e3bb7aff9b5e0f65de341?refName=refs%2Fheads%2Fdev](https://msazure.visualstudio.com/One/Azure%20Portal/_git/AzureUX-PortalFx/commit/be95cabcf7098c45927e3bb7aff9b5e0f65de341?refName=refs%2Fheads%2Fdev)

 1. Enable 100% traffic in MPAC and PROD

-    An example of a pull request that shows enabling 100% traffic without flighting for MicrosoftAzureClassicStorageExtension and 100% traffic with flighting for Microsoft_Azure_Storage is located at [https://msazure.visualstudio.com/One/Azure%20Portal/_git/AzureUX-PortalFx/commit/b81b415411f54ad83f93d43d37bcad097949a4e3?refName=refs%2Fheads%2Fdev&discussionId=-1&_a=summary&fullScreen=false](https://msazure.visualstudio.com/One/Azure%20Portal/_git/AzureUX-PortalFx/commit/b81b415411f54ad83f93d43d37bcad097949a4e3?refName=refs%2Fheads%2Fdev&discussionId=-1&_a=summary&fullScreen=false).
+    An example of a pull request that shows enabling 100% traffic without flighting for ```MicrosoftAzureClassicStorageExtension```, and 100% traffic with flighting for ```Microsoft_Azure_Storage``` is located at [https://msazure.visualstudio.com/One/Azure%20Portal/_git/AzureUX-PortalFx/commit/b81b415411f54ad83f93d43d37bcad097949a4e3?refName=refs%2Fheads%2Fdev&discussionId=-1&_a=summary&fullScreen=false](https://msazure.visualstudio.com/One/Azure%20Portal/_git/AzureUX-PortalFx/commit/b81b415411f54ad83f93d43d37bcad097949a4e3?refName=refs%2Fheads%2Fdev&discussionId=-1&_a=summary&fullScreen=false).

 1. Enable flighting in MPAC

-    Portal provides the ability to flight the MPAC customers to multiple stamps.
+    The Azure Portal provides the ability to flight the MPAC customers to multiple stamps.
 Portal will distribute the traffic equally between all the registered stamps.
 An example of a pull request is located at [https://msazure.visualstudio.com/One/Azure%20Portal/_git/AzureUX-PortalFx/commit/be95cabcf7098c45927e3bb7aff9b5e0f65de341?refName=refs%2Fheads%2Fdev](https://msazure.visualstudio.com/One/Azure%20Portal/_git/AzureUX-PortalFx/commit/be95cabcf7098c45927e3bb7aff9b5e0f65de341?refName=refs%2Fheads%2Fdev).

-    * Hosting service
+    * Hosting service extension.pdl file

-      To flight traffic to multiple stamps, register other stamps in flightUri.
-For example, MPAC flight (friendly name) is used to flight traffic to another stamp.
+      To flight traffic to multiple stamps, register other stamps in ```flightUri```.
+For example, ``` MPACFlight ``` (friendly name) is used to flight traffic to another stamp.

     ```
       {